On the efficiency-loss free ordering-robustness of product-PCA: The Proposed Method: Product-PCA

-Interestingly, the above theorem shows that PPCA and PCA share the same asymptotic distributions, despite their use of different ways of integrating $\{\widehat S_1, \widehat S_2\}$.
-That is, using PPCA to estimate $(\Lambda,\Gamma)$ has no efficiency loss in comparison with PCA.
-Moreover, Example~\ref{example.cpca} suggests that the ordering of the leading eigenvectors of the product-covariance estimator $\widehat S_{12}$ tends to be less affected by outliers than that of the usual sample covariance matrix $\widehat S$.
-This implies that PPCA has the potential to be more robust than PCA in estimating $\Sr$ but without losing estimation efficiency.
-This issue will be rigorously studied in the next section.
+The above theorem states that $\{\hat\lambda_j,\hat\gamma_j\}$ of PPCA and $\{\tilde\lambda_j,\tilde\gamma_j\}$ of PCA share the same asymptotic behavior up to the order of $o_p(n^{-1/2})$ in estimating the signal eigenvalues $\{\lambda_j\}_{j\le r}$ and eigenvectors $\{\gamma_j\}_{j\le r}$.
+Hence, it ensures that PPCA also exhibits the same weak convergence as PCA, as stated in~(\ref{asymptotic_pca1})-(\ref{asymptotic_pca3}), under diverging $p$.
+This holds when the required conditions for $(n,p,\alpha)$ are satisfied, despite their disparate approaches to integrating $\{\widehat S_1, \widehat S_2\}$.
+Consequently, from either Theorem~\ref{thm.ppca_asymptotics} for the case of finite $p$ or from Theorem~\ref{thm.ppca_asymptotics.diverge_p} for the case of diverging $p$, we conclude that using PPCA to estimate $\Sr$ incurs no efficiency loss compared to PCA.
+On the other hand, in Example~\ref{example.cpca}, we observe that the ordering of the leading eigenvectors of the product-covariance $\widehat S_{12}$ appears to be less affected by outliers than that of the usual sample covariance matrix $\widehat S$.
+This implies that PPCA has the potential to be more robust than PCA in estimating $\Sr$, without compromising estimation efficiency.
+We will delve into a rigorous examination of this matter in the next section.